filippobistaffa/beamer2ai/README.md

-Generate Video Presentation from Beamer Slides
+Generate Video Presentations from Beamer Slides
 ===================
+This project allows one to generate a video presentation based on Beamer slides.
+Specifically, provided a text script for each slide, the presentation is narrated using the voice generated with [Bark](https://github.com/suno-ai/bark), a state-of-the-art Text2Speech AI model.

 Dependencies
 ----------

+This project requires a modern version of `ffmpeg` to render the video.
+On Ubuntu, it can be installed with:

+    sudo apt install ffmpeg

 Although not mandatory, running the project in a Python *virtual environment* is recommended:

     python3 -m venv venv
     source venv/bin/activate

-Required dependencies can then be installed via `pip` with the following command:
+Required Python dependencies can then be installed via `pip` with the following command:

     pip install --upgrade -r requirements.txt

-This project also requires a modern version of `ffmpeg` to render the video, which can be installed with:

-    sudo apt install ffmpeg